What Is HDR?

 VESA 400 through to VESA 1000 certify that a display can handle HDR with a peak brightness the same as the nomenclature suggests, while HDR10 and Dolby Vision, have slightly different specifications.
 HDR10 specifies the 10-bit color, as well as high brightness and strong contrast, where Dolby Vision can handle up to 12-bit color, for a significantly broader color spectrum support.

 HDR is another bandwidth-consuming component of a video signal, just like resolution, refresh rate, and chroma subsampling.
 Increasing one component will likely require you to decrease the quality of another component, especially when you’re pushing a high-resolution 4K monitor.
 See the chart below for an illustration of how video quality relates to bandwidth, and how that relates to what standard of HDMI or DisplayPort you’ll need.
 Notice how a 4K 30Hz HDR10 signal at 4:4:4 subsampling requires the same bandwidth as a 4K 60Hz HDR10 signal at 4:2:0 subsampling.
 In this case, you’re trading refresh rate off for color.
-At the extreme end with 4K 60Hz and HDR10 or Dolby Vision, you’ll need the new newest standard DisplayPort 1.4 or HDMI 2.1 source, display, and cable.
+At the extreme end with 4K 60Hz and HDR10 or Dolby Vision, you’ll need one of the more advanced HDMI or DisplayPort cables – though the latest HDMI 2.1 and DisplayPort 2.0/2.1 cables can handle it all with ease.

 What is HDR?

 To watch or play HDR content, you need several key pieces of supporting equipment.
 First and foremost, an HDR display is a necessity, as it's what makes it possible to see the benefits of HDR technology.
 You also need an HDR-supporting source, such as a UHD Blu-Ray player, streaming service, or home console.
-Bear in mind, however, that the PS4 and PS4 Pro only support HDR10, while the Xbox One S and Xbox One X, support both HDR10 and Dolby Vision technologies.
+Bear in mind, however, that the PS5 only supports HDR10, while the Series X and S support both HDR10 and Dolby Vision technologies.

-Home PCs with recent-generation graphics cards and an HDR monitor can also take advantage, although support is a little flaky in Windows 10 at this time.
+Home PCs with recent-generation graphics cards and an HDR monitor can also take advantage.
+Support has improved over the years, in particular with Windows 11 which introduced some automated HDR features in certain games.

 But no matter your hardware setup, you also need to get the HDR signal from the source to the display.
 That's where high-quality cables from companies like Cable Matters can really make a difference, since the extra bandwidth required to encode the HDR data is quite demanding, so any small issue in cable quality may result in your loss of an HDR image.